glic3rinu/passlib/docs/lib/passlib.hash.oracle10.rst

 Security Issues
 ===============
-This algorithm it not suitable for *any* use besides manipulating existing Oracle10 account passwords, due to the following flaws [#flaws]:
+This algorithm it not suitable for *any* use besides manipulating existing Oracle10 account passwords, due to the following flaws [#flaws]_:

 * It's use of the username as a salt value means that common usernames (eg ``system``) will occur more frequently as salts, weakening the effectiveness of the salt in foiling pre-computed tables.

-* The fact that is it case insensitive, and simply concatenates the username and password, greatly reduces the requirements for brute-force or pre-computed attacks.
+* The fact that is it case insensitive, and simply concatenates the username and password, greatly reduces the keyspace for brute-force or pre-computed attacks.

 * It's simplicity makes high-speed brute force attacks much more feasible.